Search engine results page: Scraping and automated access

-The sponsored (creative) results on Google can cost a large amount of money for advertisers.
-The most expensive keywords are for legal services, especially personal injury lawyers in highly competitive markets.
-These keywords range in the hundreds of USD, while the most expensive is nearly 1000 USD for each sponsored click.

 The process of harvesting search engine result pages data is usually called "search engine scraping" or in a general form "web crawling" and generates the data SEO-related companies need to evaluate website competitive organic and sponsored rankings.
 This data can be used to track the position of websites and show the effectiveness of SEO as well as keywords that may need more SEO investment to rank higher.

-UX and SERP

-There are more than 200 different factors defining ranking in SERP.
-User experience is one of the most important indicators for the Search Engines.
-They strive to display the most relevant results for their users and constantly check the user behavior regarding websites that are in SERP.

-Search Engines can change the position of a website if its CTR is very low compared with the competitors.
+There is no evidence of Google making any public announcement as to the practice of scraping being in breach of its terms of service, as previously documented in this section, as any such 'warnings' could not, by their nature, apply universally to its users as well as, say, users in countries where Google does not operate, nor would they be capable of applying to a private individual in the same way as they do to one of Google's Ad Partners.
+Further, crawling itself remains one of the core elements of Google's search functionality and tools; purported 'warnings' against scraping previously attributed to Google, were in reality posts on third-party platforms such as Twitter that were manifestly by individuals not necessarily associated with or employed by Google, and in any event made in a personal capacity alone, rather than in a Google-endorsed formal capacity.